Benjamin Kibebe

-Benjamin Kibebe (born August 13, 1981) is a Swedish professional former footballer who played as a defender.
-He won one cap for the Sweden national team in 2001.
+Benjamin Kibebe (born August 13, 1981) is a professional former footballer who played as a defender.
+Born in Ethiopia, he won one cap for the Sweden national team in 2001.

 Career

 Early career

 Kibebe was born in Addis Ababa and moved to Sweden as a child.
 He began his career with local side Hammarby IF but in 1999 moved to their bitter rivals AIK as a senior played.
 He has said that the only reason he crossed the divide is that AIK offered him a professional contract and Hammarby didn't.
 During his time at AIK he was capped once for Sweden.

 Norway

 He spent 5 seasons with AIK and in 2005 moved to Norway to play in the Tippeligaen for Tromsø IL, the northernmost top-level football club in the world.
 Due to this Kibebe said that the team had to travel to most matches via plane.
 Kibebe had a successful year living in Tromsø as he played in the UEFA Cup.
 The club beat Danish club Esbjerg fB in the qualifying round then Turkish club Galatasaray in the First round to qualified to the group stages.
 The team were drawn in Group E alongside AS Roma, RC Strasbourg, FC Basel and Red Star Belgrade.

 At the end of the 2006 season Kibebe left Tromsø IL for Aalesunds FK who had just been promoted from the 1. divisjon at the end of the 2006 season after finishing as runners up.